math280h/redactdump/README.md

   patterns:
     table:
       table_name:
-        column:
         - pattern: 'c.t'
           replacement: name  # Replaces whatever data in columns
                              # that matches c.t in the table_name table
                              # with a random name
     column:
       - pattern: 'a.t'
         replacement: ipv4  # Replaces whatever data in columns